mzha/Display.gg/README.md

 ### <a name="more-details"></a>More Details
 <font color="lightblue">Display.gg</font> is a python script that you keep running on your computer.
 It detects when you are loading into a game and pulls up the game's details.
 ### <a name="information-displayed"></a>Information Displayed
-- Game type
+- Game type (CLASSIC, RANKED, ARAM, etc.)
 - Summoner name
 - Champion
 - Summoner spells
 - Keystone mastery
-- Rank
+- Current season rank
 - Runes
-- Average ranked KDA
+- Average ranked KDA on champion
-- Win Rate
+- Win Rate on champion
 - Ranked games on champion
-- Player skill
+- Player skill on champion
 - Tilt factor (Tilt)

 ### <a name="player-skill-tilt-factor"></a>Player skill?
 Tilt factor?